 I once read a passage in a book, which gave me some understanding of the meaning of the name Jehovah.
-The passage says, “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man.
-It means the God who possesses great power and is full of wisdom. … That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
-And so in the current age, all the Israelites apart from the tribe of Judah worship Jehovah.
-They make sacrifices to Him on the altar, and serve Him wearing priests’ robes in the temple.
+The passage says, “‘Jehovah’ is the name that I took during My work in Israel, and it means the God of the Israelites (God’s chosen people) who can take pity on man, curse man, and guide the life of man; the God who possesses great power and is full of wisdom. … That is to say, only Jehovah is the God of the chosen people of Israel, the God of Abraham, the God of Isaac, the God of Jacob, the God of Moses, and the God of all the people of Israel.
+And so, in the current age, all the Israelites, apart from the Jewish people, worship Jehovah.
+They make sacrifices to Him on the altar and serve Him in the temple wearing priests’ robes.
 What they hope for is the reappearance of Jehovah. … The name Jehovah is a particular name for the people of Israel who lived under the law.
 In each age and each stage of work, My name is not baseless, but holds representative significance: Each name represents one age.
 ‘Jehovah’ represents the Age of Law, and is the honorific for the God worshiped by the people of Israel” (“The Savior Has Already Returned Upon a ‘White Cloud’”).

 In the Age of Law, God took the name Jehovah based on His work of proclaiming the laws and on the disposition He expressed.
 God began the work of the Age of Law with the name Jehovah.
 He proclaimed the laws and commandments through Moses and officially led the lives of nascent mankind on earth.
 He required people to strictly abide by the laws and learn to worship Him, and to honor Him as great.
 Blessings and grace would follow anyone who upheld the law; anyone who violated the law would be stoned to death or burned by heavenly fire.
 The name Jehovah represents what God expressed to mankind in that age: A disposition of majesty, wrath, curse and mercy.
 That is why the Israelites who lived under the law strictly upheld it and held the name of Jehovah as holy.
 They all worshiped Jehovah God, prayed to Him, praised Him, and offered sacrifices to Him on the altar.
 They lived under the guidance of Jehovah for a few thousand years, until the work of the Age of Law ended.

 Then why did God’s name become Jesus in the Age of Grace?
 What’s the meaning of the name Jesus?
-With regard to these questions, a passage in the book clearly says, “‘Jesus’ is Emmanuel, and it means the sin offering that is full of love, full of compassion, and redeems man.
-He did the work of the Age of Grace, and represents the Age of Grace, and can only represent one part of the management plan. … Only Jesus is the Redeemer of mankind.
-He is the sin offering that redeemed mankind from sin.
-Which is to say, the name of Jesus came from the Age of Grace, and existed because of the work of redemption in the Age of Grace.
-The name of Jesus existed to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
-And so the name Jesus represents the work of redemption, and denotes the Age of Grace” (“The Savior Has Already Returned Upon a ‘White Cloud’”).
+With regard to these questions, a passage in the book clearly says, “‘Jesus’ is Emmanuel, which means the sin offering that is full of love, full of compassion, and which redeems man.
+He did the work of the Age of Grace, and He represents the Age of Grace, and can only represent one part of the work of the management plan. … Only Jesus is the Redeemer of mankind, and He is the sin offering that redeemed mankind from sin.
+Which is to say, the name of Jesus came from the Age of Grace and came into existence because of the work of redemption in the Age of Grace.
+The name of Jesus came into existence to allow the people of the Age of Grace to be reborn and saved, and is a particular name for the redemption of the whole of mankind.
+Thus, the name Jesus represents the work of redemption, and denotes the Age of Grace” (“The Savior Has Already Returned Upon a ‘White Cloud’”).

 At the end of the Age of Law, because mankind were becoming more and more corrupt and sinful, it was impossible for them to continue upholding the law.
 As a result, they were in constant danger of being punished for violating the law.
 Therefore, to save mankind, God personally incarnated on earth to do the work of redemption.
 He began the Age of Grace with the name of Jesus and ended the Age of Law, bringing mankind rich and abundant grace, expressing a disposition of mercy and love, and redeeming mankind from sin.
 The meaning of the name Jesus is: full of love, full of mercy, and a sin offering that can redeem mankind.
 So, in the Age of Grace, so long as we prayed, confessed and repented in the name of the Lord, then our illnesses would be cured and our sins forgiven, and after we accepted the’ name, we could feel the Lord’s presence, feel peace and joy in our spirits, and enjoy God’s abundant grace and blessings.
 The name Jesus is specific to the Age of Grace.
 It represents God’s work and the disposition He expressed in the Age of Grace.